Gregory Smith (actor): Career

 In 2005, Smith appeared in the comedy-drama film Kids in America, which had a regional release in the U.S. During the film, Smith shared the longest on-screen kiss with Stephanie Sherrin, timed at almost six minutes.
 He also played in Zenon (Girl of the 21st Century) as Greg.

 Smith next appeared in the independent film drama Nearing Grace, which received a limited theatrical release on October 13, 2006; in the film, which co-stars Ashley Johnson and Jordana Brewster, he plays Henry Nearing, a high senior in the 1970s.
 The News & Observer's review of the film described Smith's character as "self-deluded" and "perpetually brow-furrowing", although The Seattle Times noted that Smith was "likable", and HeraldNet's review specified that a "better movie will make [Smith] a star".

 In 2007, Smith had a small role in The Seeker: The Dark is Rising as Max Stanton.
 Smith next appeared in the Richard Attenborough-directed period romance Closing the Ring, playing a younger version of Christopher Plummer's character Young Jack, as well as in the thriller Boot Camp, which co-stars Mila Kunis.

 In 2008, Smith produced the direct release-to-DVD film Wieners, and made a guest appearance on the series Eli Stone.
 Smith returned to TV in the series Rookie Blue as Officer Dov Epstein.
 The series premiered on both ABC and Global TV in Canada on June 24, 2010.
 Making his television directing debut, he also directed five episodes.

 On March 18, 2010, he was cast by Jim Sheridan for his 2011 thriller film Dream House; the movie was shot in Toronto.

 He played Slick, the sadistic psychopath, in the 2011 independent film Hobo with a Shotgun.

 Personal life

 On August 18, 2018, Smith married Canadian actress and model Taylor McKay.
-In 2021, the couple welcomed their first child, a son.
+The couple has two children, a boy born in 2021 and a girl born in 2022.